visioncortex/ShapeSense/README.md

 As shown above, the performance of our implementation is stable for the most part.
 Occasionally, the pipeline incorrectly handles the cases when tail tangents are (nearly) coincident to the hole boundaries.

 ![Breaks down when tail tangents are coincident to boundary](images/unstability.png)

+Such errors are detected but not recovered from.